Roblouisck/IT-Readme/README.md

 ## ⚙️  [Deploy ImproveTube Locally:](#this-link-is-just-for-styling)

-		1. Clone or download this repository
+		1. Clone or download the repository
 		2. Download and install node.js LTS or Current from https://nodejs.org/en/
 		3. Confirm node is installed by typing node -v in the command line
 		4. Create a pixabay account & acquire an API key
 		5. Create an .env file in the root directory with your API key
     	6. Run npm start from console

+### Attributions

 ## 🧑 [About Robert Louis](#this-link-is-just-for-styling)
 - I love writing code, and building applications from scratch.